jayrav13/njit-api/readme.md

 The purpose of building this project out is simple - there is a lot of data available on campus, but is disparate and not uniformally accessible.
 Bringing this data together and making it available to students, courses and organizations will have a multiplying effect on what we're able to build for our community.

-## Usage

-There are two ways that this API can be used:

- 1. Using a version hosted by us, found at https://njit-api.herokuapp.com
- 2. Cloning and hosting it on your own.

-Both methods will be discussed throughout this documentation.

 ## Register

 Users can register to use this API by making the following HTTP request: